mozilla/dxr/docs/source/deployment.rst

 OS Packages
 -----------

-Since you're no longer using the Vagrant VM, you'll need to install several packages on both your build and web servers.
-These are the Ubuntu package names, but they should be clear enough to map to their equivalents on other
+You'll need to install several packages on both your build and web servers.
-distributions:
+These are the Ubuntu package names, but they should be clear enough to map to their equivalents on other distributions:

 * make
 * build-essential